 In 2015, Kim paid it forward by granting ten photographers $1000 each from money recouped from unauthorize use of her work to bring awareness of copyright education.
 For this she was 2016 recipient of NPPA's The Clifton Edom Award which recognized an individual who inspire and motivate members of the photojournalism community to reach new heights.

-She has been on the faculty of World Press Photo, Eddie Adams and Missouri Photo Workshop.
+She has been on the faculty of World Press Photo, Eddie Adams and Missouri Photo Workshops.

 Kim has also worked on extensive magazine commissioned assignments.
 She has been published in Time, Newsweek, Business Week, U.S. News and World Report, LIFE, Forbes, Fortune, Sports Illustrated, Texas Monthly, and Golf Magazine, People Magazine, Vogue, New York Times, and The New Yorker.